-Specialising in security risk management and trusted insider threats, Your Business Security empowers businesses to protect themselves.
-Services include security risk management, trusted insider threat mitigation, security vulnerability assessment, reviews, audits, policy and procedure development, and security awareness training.
+Specialising in security risk management and mitigating the risk of trusted insider threats, Your Business Security empowers businesses to protect themselves.
+Services include security risk management, trusted insider threat mitigation, security vulnerability assessment, reviews, policy/procedure development, and security awareness training.

 With extensive experience in Government security, Your Business Security also offers assistance with Defence and Government contract readiness.